 If the name is changed in this column, every occurrence of the variable in your ladder will be changed.
+The only exception is an ST Network that contains syntax errors.
+In this case the name may not be changed.

 Long Names